 Note: These cancellation charges apply to all bookings, except when tickets have been issued and they are non-refundable by the airline or in circumstances where a booking includes items or services where our supplier’s cancellation charges exceed those shown above.
 In these circumstances there may be additional cancellation charges which will be advised at the time of booking.

 5. Alteration by You

+You can transfer a package booking to another person, who satisfied all the requirements that apply to this booking by giving us reasonable notice before departure.
+Both you and the new traveller are responsible for paying all the costs we incur in making the transfer.
 If the services booked are dependent on a minimum number of people using the service, we will have to recalculate the total cost based on the new number of passengers travelling.
 The cost may therefore increase but as this is not a cancellation charge, it may not be covered by your insurance.